top of page

 Delamere is about 80 km south of Adelaide.

-After the first survey of the land in the area land was soon taken up.
-The earliest selection near Delamere being in 1840.
-By the early 1850s settlers were farming the land.
-They called the place “Stockyards” because the stockyards of Henry and Frederick Jones were located here.
-The name was changed to “Glenburn” in the 1860s, but this name caused confusion with Glenburnie in the South East, and so the name was changed again around 1875, when it became known as “Delamere”.
+After the first survey land was soon taken up and by the early 1850s settlers were farming the land.
+They called the place 'Stockyards', but this was changed to 'Glenburn' in the 1860s.
+This name caused confusion with Glenburnie in the South East, and so the name was changed again around 1875, when it became known as 'Delamere'.
+In 1856 the District Council of Rapid Bay was formed and a Council Chamber built at Bullaparinga in 1878.
+Churches were built and a school established.
+In the 1870s, however, there was a period of decline.
+Talisker mine ceased operating in 1871.
+The wheat crops were failing.
+People gradually moved a

 YDHS resources relating to this place